What makes teaching different with Custom Music Lessons?

 What happens if a teacher or student has to miss a lesson on the Custom Music lessons’ calendar/schedule?

 Teachers and students are asked to give each other at least a day’s notice and then they do makeup lessons to cover any missed lessons.
 They can also add on makeup lesson time to existing lessons.
-We ask they teachers and students keep track of missed and made-up lesson time.
+We ask that teachers and students keep track of missed and made-up lesson time.
 Teachers add this makeup time to their lesson logs so they get paid for this teaching time.

 Is there anything to help teachers financially get through summers when most students are off for summer holidays?